 Companies with virtually unlimited resources can afford to file for lots of trademarks (check out Apple’s extensive list).
 But most growing companies have to make choices – do we trademark our company’s name, product name, or slogan?
 What if we can only afford one?

 The decision ultimately comes down to a key question: which name(s) do you want consumers to associate with your products or services?

 By contrast, consider the accounting software TurboTax and QuickBooks.
 Both products are made by a company called Intuit.
-But the trademarks “QuickBooks” and “TurboTax” are more deeply associated with the company’s products than the company’s name; it’s the reverse situation from Canada Goose.
+But the trademarks “QuickBooks” and “TurboTax” are more deeply associated with the company’s products than the Company’s name; it’s the reverse of the situation we discussed with Canada Goose.

 If we’re saving money, why file for a registered trademark at all?
 Aren’t common law trademark rights free and automatic?

 Unregistered common law trademark rights are free, and they do vest automatically.
 Just by doing business using a brand name, logo, slogan, or other distinctive mark, you could be accruing common law trademark rights.
 The problem is that these rights are much harder to enforce.
 To stop someone from using your common law trademark, you must establish that they are “passing-off” their goods or services as yours.
 That means showing:

 - That you have goodwill in your mark;